Police Sergeant (Uniform Operations)

-An application form is available below.
-Further information can be found here on this site, or you may contact Kedell Worboys on 0203 818 7610 or via email: firstname.lastname@example.org
+An application form is available at sthelenapublicservicejobs.sh where further information can also be found, or you may contact Kedell Worboys on 0203 818 7610 or via email: email@example.com.

 To be considered for this role, you must complete our application form.
 Failure to do so will mean that your application will not be considered.
 Please do not submit your CV.

 The Public Service positively accepts applications from all members of the community regardless of race, gender, disability, age, sexual orientation, religion or belief, and will consider all applications on the basis of merit, in accordance with the person specification.